netsoft-ruidias/glaucus/README.md

 ## Contributions
 I'm excited that you are interested in contributing to this ORM!
-Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!
+Anything from raising an issue, submitting an idea for a new feature, or making a pull request is welcome!

+Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
+Create a branch, add commits, and open a pull request.

 ## Quick Start
 - Coming soon, please stay tune